 Because the mid-victorian era corresponded with the death of Prince Albert, the Queen went into a long period of

 mourning…resulting in solemn pieces known as mourning jewelry.
 Pieces featured heavy jet or onyx.
 And gold jewelry

 Although Art Nouveau Jewelry often became a term for a number of varied styles and movements; it is one of the most

 common names.
 It was also a surge toward hand made, rather than machine made workmanship.

-Art Nouveau is portrayed in forms of feminine beauty, fairies, mermaids, or enchanted nymphs, while other jewelry
+Art Nouveau is portrayed in forms of feminine beauty, fairies, mermaids, or enchanted nymphs, while other jewelry was

-the most important material used during the Art Nouveau period was enamel.
+important material used during the Art Nouveau period was enamel.

 Edwardian Jewelry (Circa 1900 - 1915)